A package to create accessible sortable lists in Svelte.

 and.ssl-ghost

-selectors must be avoided.
-You can instead create a wrapping element for the item’s content (like the element with the.ssl-content
+selectors can be used as long as no transitions are applied directly to them.
+Another option is to create a wrapping element for the item’s content (like the element with the.ssl-item-content

 class included in one of the examples), which should be the direct child of the element with the.ssl-item